Two-loop five-point massless QCD amplitudes within the IBP approach: Results

 For definiteness, in this work we focus on the squared two-loop amplitude $M=\langle A^{(2)}\vert A^{(0)}\rangle$ for the process $q\bar q\to q'\bar q' g$.
 From the viewpoint of the IBPs it is representative of the other massless five-point two-loop amplitudes.

 The Feynman integrals appearing in $M$ belong to several topologies.
 We label the family of non-planar ones $B$ and the family of planar ones $C$.
 There are two non-planar topologies ($B_1$ and $B_2$) that have the maximum possible number of propagators (eight) as well as two computationally simpler topologies with fewer than eight propagators.
 For the planar case, we have two topologies with eight propagators ($C_1$ and $C_2$) and one more, $C_3$, with seven propagators.
 All master integrals needed in the computation of the three planar $C$ topologies have been computed in analytic form \cite{Papadopoulos:2015jft} within the approach of ref.~\cite{Papadopoulos:2014lla}.
+Work towards the remaining non-planar ones is ongoing \cite{Chicherin:2017dob,Chicherin:2018ubl}.
 The four topologies with the maximum number of propagators are shown in fig.~\ref{fig:topologies}.

 The $B$ and $C$ families of topologies are defined through the following sets of 11 propagators:

 The momenta $p_1$ and $p_2$ are incoming while $p_3$ and $p_4$ are the two independent outgoing momenta.